Hiking in Hidden Tuscany

 • When booking a trip we ask you to acquire insurance to cover you for the following:

-Mountain Rescue Insurance
+Activity, Injury and Mountain Rescue

-It is a condition of booking that you are insured against medical expenses, injury, illness, death, mountain rescue, cost of repatriation and personal accident risks.
+It is a condition of booking that you are insured against medical expenses, injury, illness, death, cost of repatriation and personal accident risks.
+In all trips, with the exception of holidays in the UK and Norway, your insurance must also cover mountain rescue.
 Please ensure that your insurance covers you to the maximum altitude given on your trip itinerary.
 The maximum altitude for any trip can be checked on the 'At A Glance' box on each trip page.
 Most of our trips have a maximum altitude of 3,000 metres.
 If you are unsure or are joining a bespoke trip, then please ask us for specific details.

 Trip Cancellation/Curtailment Insurance